 Note: The following locations and menu choices are as of 2016, always double check the menu before ordering.
 Items on this list may contain dairy or eggs.

-- Pinocchio Village Haus offers Capese pizza and salads, though the Caesar salad dressing may have anchovies.
+Pinocchio Village Haus offers Caprese pizza and salads, though the Caesar salad dressing may have anchovies.

 Table Service Dining: